Miku-developments/Miku.Bot_Gachapon_legal/privacy-policy-discord-bots.md

 **Message attachments (images)**

-* When an image is sent and moderation is enabled, the Bot processes the **image attachment** to extract text via OCR (currently using a local Tesseract instance; planned migration to AWS within ~1 year).
+* When an image is sent and moderation is enabled, the Bot processes the **image attachment** to extract text via OCR (currently using a local Tesseract instance; planned migration to AWS after discord's approval).
 * The Bot only accesses the image attachment(s) — it does not read or store full chat logs.

 **Minimal runtime metadata**